court seal

 BRIEFS OF GRANTED CASES WITHOUT A HEARING DATE

 In descending order, the following cases have been granted by this Court and ordered to file briefs.
 These cases have not yet been scheduled for hearings.
 Links to the briefs are provided soon after the briefs have been filed at this Court.
-Cases will be removed when a hearing date has been scheduled -- see Hearing Calendar -- or when another disposition has been published.
+Cases will be removed when a hearing date has been scheduled -- see Hearing Calendar or Archived Hearing Calendars-- or when summary disposition order has been published in the daily journal.

 See Daily Journal for complete court proceedings.

-No. 25-0102/MC.
+No. 25-0220/NA.
 U.S. v.
-Jonatan O. RosarioMartinez.
-CCA 202300154.
-On consideration of the petition for grant of review of the decision of the United States Navy-Marine Corps Court of Criminal Appeals, it is ordered that petition is granted on the following issue:
+Eric C. Babbitt.
+CCA 202300286.
+On consideration of the petition for grant of review of the decision of the United States Navy-Marine Corps Court of Criminal Appeals, it is ordered that said petition is hereby granted on the following issues:

 Supplement brief No reply brief